The 20 Best Infant Epilepsy with Migrant Focal Crisis Doctors Near Me in Maryland, US

 English

-Iqbal Singh is a Neurologist and a Pain Medicine provider in Glen Burnie, Maryland.
+Iqbal Singh is a Neurologist practicing medicine in Glen Burnie, Maryland.
 Dr. Singh is rated as a Distinguished provider by MediFind in the treatment of Infant Epilepsy with Migrant Focal Crisis.
-His top areas of expertise are Epilepsy with Myoclonic-Atonic Seizures, West Syndrome, Myoclonic Epilepsy, and Epilepsy in Children.
+He is also highly rated in 13 other conditions, according to our data.
+His clinical expertise encompasses Epilepsy with Myoclonic-Atonic Seizures, Myoclonic Epilepsy, West Syndrome, and Infant Epilepsy with Migrant Focal Crisis.

 Learn about our expert tiers